BrunoMCBraga/Forensics/OSXandIOS/OSX relevant artifacts.md

 * praudit -xn [FILE_PATH] (show audit log file in XML format)
 * xattr –p [ATTRIBUTE_NAME] [FILE_NAME] (query extended attributes for file). ls -la can be used to check whether a file has extended attributes (look for a @ on the permissions).
 * mdls -name [ATTRIBUTE_NAME] [FILE] (queries spotlight metadata attribute for file). kMDItemWhereFroms can be used to check the source of the download.
+* ioreg -p IODeviceTree -n chosen (useful to inspect boot UUID to interpret some log entries. )